jsiegenthaler/hueget/README.md

 ... ,"31":{"state":{"on":true,"bri":100,"hue":65396 ...
 ```

-Use the same method for groups to find the group id of the room you wish to control
+Use the same method for groups to find the group id of the room you wish to control.